chriswendt/ietf/draft-wendt-modern-drip.md

 ## 3. DRiP Overview

-DRiP uses a mix of Gossip protocol with the addition of a voting system.
+DRiP uses a mix of Gossip protocol for distrition of entiries with the addition of a voting system to avoid race conditions on writing of entries.

 ### 3.1 Distributed MESH Architecture